d3QUone/ants_tribe/README.md

 a math-simulation of a tribe (alfa ver)

-june 04| base of project was maden; first object 'ant' was maden; june 05| arrays of objects were added; live-logic (behavior) was started june 06| personal logic was corrected; test collisions were started;
+//june 04| base of project was maden; first object 'ant' was maden;

+//june 05| arrays of objects were added; live-logic (behavior) was started

+june 06| personal logic was corrected; test collisions were started;
 june 07| ant-info, change_color-func was added; transpositions fixed; ants appear in a sort-order
        | rezoh takes part in the project, making collisions in a proper way